jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 ### Add the button to the widget and connect the logic

 Now we can use the `ToolbarButton` class to instantiate a new button with an icon, tooltip, and behavior (`onClick`).

-For the behavior, we'll reuse our widget's `load_image()` method that we call when we initialize the widget.
+For the button's behavior, we'll reuse our widget's `load_image()` method that we call when we initialize the widget.
-Now, it's being called in two cases: when we initialize the widget, and when the user clicks the refresh button on the toolbar.

 ```{code} typescript
 :linenos: